team-octoo/planter-cli/README.md

 "planter" is the script-command which initialises the CLI.

 ## Information
-This packages has been created by the lovely people at [Octoo](https://octoo.be)
+This package has been created by the lovely people at [Octoo](https://octoo.be)

 Found a bug or want to extend this package?
 - Create an issue on Github